top of page

 English

 Throughout the term we will also continue to develop the children’s understanding of SPAG (Spelling, Punctuation and Grammar) work and continue to practise handwriting.
 At Chad Vale there is the expectation that all children should write using cursive hand script using a pen.
-Please support your child with their handwriting.

 At Chad Vale, we use Jane Considine ‘Write Stuff’ method to support English.
 This is a highly interactive, enjoyable and dynamic approach to writing that helps the children develop their vocabulary, grammar and understanding of different text types.
 However, the children will very much be encouraged to develop their independence and think as writers – planning, drafting, editing and publishing their final pieces of work.